MFA

 We prefer that you send up to 20 images in a PDF file, movie clips or web links as your portfolio via our online application system.
 You will be asked to do this when you apply online.
 Please include information on the size, media, duration and year of works as appropriate.

 Only complete applications together with portfolios can be considered.
 We examine portfolios, and may invite you to attend an interview.
-International (non-EU) students who are invited for an interview, but can't attend Goldsmiths, will be interviewed via Skype.
+Interviews are carried out online.

 When to apply